 Many of our medicines are undergoing clinical studies or are in the early stages of research and development.
 Most of our drug programs will require significant additional research, development, manufacturing, preclinical and clinical testing, marketing authorizations, preclinical activities and commitment of significant additional resources prior to their successful commercialization.
 These activities will require significant cash.
-As of March 31, 2021, we had cash, cash equivalents and short-term investments equal to \$1.8 billion.
+As of June 30, 2021, we had cash, cash equivalents and short-term investments equal to \$2.1 billion.
 If we or our partners do not meet our goals to successfully commercialize our medicines, including SPINRAZA, TEGSEDI and WAYLIVRA, or to license certain medicines and proprietary technologies, we will need additional funding in the future.
 Our future capital requirements will depend on many factors, such as the following:

-- successful commercialization of SPINRAZA, TEGSEDI and WAYLIVRA; - additional marketing approvals for WAYLIVRA and TEGSEDI; - the profile and launch timing of our medicines, including TEGSEDI and WAYLIVRA; - changes in existing collaborative relationships and our ability to establish and maintain additional collaborative arrangements; - continued scientific progress in our research, drug discovery and development programs; - the size of our programs and progress with preclinical and clinical studies; - the time and costs involved in obtaining marketing authorizations; and - competing technological and market developments, including the introduction by others of new therapies that address our markets.
+- successful commercialization of SPINRAZA, TEGSEDI and WAYLIVRA; - additional marketing approvals for WAYLIVRA and TEGSEDI; - the profile and launch timing of our medicines, including TEGSEDI and WAYLIVRA; - changes in existing collaborative relationships and our ability to establish and maintain additional collaborative arrangements; - continued scientific progress in our research, drug discovery and development programs; - the size of our programs and progress with preclinical and clinical studies; - the time and costs involved in obtaining marketing authorizations; - competing technological and market developments, including the introduction by others of new therapies that address our markets; and - our manufacturing requirements and capacity to fulfill such requirements.